solidpayorg/gitmark/README.md

 Install gitmark globally via npm, the executables will be in the bin directory which can be located with `which git-mark`

-The genesis transaction provides the first input to the `git mark` command, and the private key is needed to advance the genesis transaction in line with the current git HEAD
+The genesis transaction provides the first input to the `git mark` command, and the private key (secret exponent in hex) is needed to advance the genesis transaction in line with the current git HEAD

 ## Git mark